Set up MX records for G Suite Gmail

-You’re now ready to finish setting up your new G Suite account.
 You’ll use MX records, provided by the G Suite Setup Wizard, to verify your domain (if you haven’t already verified) and set up Gmail as your professional email.

 How it works